poucotm/Log-Highlight/README.md

 #### Customizable Syntax & Color Scheme

-After changing syntax and color scheme in __*Log Highlight.sublime-settings*__, run __*Log Hightlight: Generate Custom Syntax & Theme*__ command.
+After changing syntax and color scheme in __*Log Highlight.sublime-settings*__, run __*Log Highlight: Generate Custom Syntax & Theme*__ command.
 You may have to restart sublime text once.

 #### Extensible Severity Levels

-You can add, remove, change severity levels like debug/notice/emergency in __*Log Highlight.sublime-settings*__, run __*Log Hightlight: Generate Custom Syntax & Theme*__ command.
+You can add, remove, change severity levels like debug/notice/emergency in __*Log Highlight.sublime-settings*__, run __*Log Highlight: Generate Custom Syntax & Theme*__ command.
 You may have to restart sublime text once.

 #### Separate Log Types